teambit/bit/README.md

 Whether it's being strived for through multiple repositories or through multi-package repositories, it provides greater flexibility, reusability, testability and separation of concerns through smaller encapsulated pieces (see the [FIRST principle](https://addyosmani.com/first/) by Addy Osmani).

-Regardless of architecture, Bit was created to enable better modularity and composition of smaller pieces to build larger things.
+Regardless of architecture, Bit was created to make it easy to **share**, **discover** and **update** shared source code components.
+It enables better modularity and composition of smaller pieces to build larger things.
 It does so by making it easier to share code, manage it and collaborate together to compose it into new applications.
 Feel free to [visit our website](https://bitsrc.io) or [learn more on Hackernoon](https://hackernoon.com/how-we-started-sharing-components-as-a-team-d863657afaca).

 ## Supported Languages